 When a teacher begins to manage a classroom instead of behavior, they open up the possibility for students to operate at their full potential.
 Teacher leaders have the opportunity to impact change school wide by implementing this process with those that they lead.

-Teacher leaders, if you need further help supporting those you serve, grab a slot on my calendar to talk it through.
+Teacher leaders, it might be helpful to share the “How to Successfully Manage a Classroom” Guide with teachers.
+Or if you need further help supporting those you serve, grab a slot on my calendar to talk it through.
 Sometimes we need more than just tips; we need specific guidance in the unique situations we are facing.
 If that is you, don’t hesitate to reach out!